ontop/ontop-examples/ekaw-tutorial-2016/session2/foreign-keys.md

 QVIEW1."pid" IS NOT NULL
 ```

 This SQL query is the union of 8 sub-queries.
+Basically, it queries
+the tables `uni1.student`, `uni1.academic`, `uni2.person` as expected, but also
+`uni1.teaching`, `uni1.course-registration`, `uni2.course` and `uni2.registration`.

-With foreign keys, the SQL query contains only 3 unions:
+With the setting of the first session which includes foreign keys, the SQL query contains only 3 unions:

 ```sql
 SELECT